Overview

 • The INC is structured with a chairperson and up to four members, all appointed by the President of Nepal based on recommendations from the Constitutional Council.

-• Governed by the Indigenous Nationalities Commission Act, 2074, the commission's roles, responsibilities, and operational guidelines are well-defined, ensuring a structured approach to addressing the needs of Indigenous communities.
+• The Indigenous Nationalities Commission Act of 2074 governs the commission.
+The commission's roles, responsibilities, and operational guidelines are well-defined, ensuring a structured approach to addressing the needs of Indigenous communities.

 Mandate and Objectives

-• Research and Protection: The INC's primary function involves conducting comprehensive studies and research to protect the rights and welfare of Indigenous nationalities.
+• Research and Protection: The INC's primary function is to conduct comprehensive studies and research to protect the rights and welfare of Indigenous nationalities.

-• Policy Recommendations: It plays a pivotal role in advising on policy, legal, and institutional reforms, aimed at the empowerment and development of Indigenous communities.
+• Policy Recommendations: It is pivotal in advising on policy, legal, and institutional reforms that aim to empower and develop Indigenous communities.

 • Cultural Preservation: The commission is tasked with safeguarding languages, traditions, and cultural practices, ensuring the continuation of Indigenous heritage.

-• Awareness and Advocacy: Through awareness programs, the INC seeks to eliminate social stigmas and exploitation, promoting a more inclusive society.
+• Awareness and Advocacy: The INC seeks to eliminate social stigmas and exploitation through awareness programs, promoting a more inclusive society.

-• Economic Empowerment: It focuses on developing and implementing programs to uplift economically or socially disadvantaged groups within Indigenous communities.
+• Economic Empowerment focuses on developing and implementing programs to uplift economically or socially disadvantaged groups within Indigenous communities.

 Significance and Impact

 The Indigenous Nationalities Commission symbolizes a progressive step towards inclusive governance and cultural preservation in Nepal.
-By advocating for the rights, traditions, and welfare of Indigenous communities, the INC not only honors Nepal's rich diversity but also plays a critical role in the nation's social and cultural development.
-Its efforts in policy formulation, advocacy, and empowerment are key to ensuring that Indigenous nationalities in Nepal are recognized, respected, and given equal opportunities to thrive.
+By advocating for Indigenous communities' rights, traditions, and welfare, the INC not only honors Nepal's rich diversity but also plays a critical role in the nation's social and cultural development.
+Its policy formulation, advocacy, and empowerment efforts are key to ensuring that Indigenous nationalities in Nepal are recognized, respected, and given equal opportunities to thrive.

 Bankariya Kumal Kusunda